wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/writing-code/robotbuilder-drive-tank.rst

 ------------------------------

 .. image:: images/driving-with-joysticks-subsystem.png
+   :alt: Dragging subsystem from palette to tree

 Create a subsystem called Drive Train.
 Its responsibility will be to handle the driving for the robot base.

 .. image:: images/driving-with-joysticks-differential-drive.png
+   :alt: Dragging differential drive from palette to tree

 Inside the Drive Train create a Differential Drive object for a two motor drive.
 There is a left motor and right motor as part of the Differential Drive class.

 .. image:: images/driving-with-joysticks-speed-controller-group.png
+   :alt: Dragging motor controller group from palette to tree

 Since we want to use more then two motors to drive the robot, inside the Differential Drive, create two Motor Controller Groups.
 These will group multiple motor controllers so they can be used with Differential Drive.

 .. image:: images/driving-with-joysticks-speed-controller.png
+   :alt: Dragging motor controller from pallet to tree

 Finally, create two Motor Controllers in each Motor Controller Group.